PJ789/Autonomous-Car/README.md

 The code provides examples of;
  - A complex Pico project, compiled under the Arduino IDE
- - Multi-core programming using the Pico SDK
+ - Multi-core programming using the [Pico C/C++SDK](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf)
- - Servo control using PWM
+ - Servo position control using PWM
+ - DC motor direction control using GPIO to switch a DPST mechanical relay using a MOSFET
- - DC motor control using PWM
+ - DC motor speed control using PWM via a MOSFET
  - Ultrasound sensor use

 The car has two custom circuits, each with a MOSFET switching a mechanical DPST relay.
 The relays control forward/backward and left/right DC motor direction (by reversing the polarity of the DC motors).
 Each circuit has a second MOSFETs, used to provide power on/off/PWM speed control.

+A 5V/3.3V TXS0108E 8 Channel Bi-Directional Logic Level Converter is used, where necessary, to boost the Pico GPIO pins upto 5V.

 ## Some Notes